What to do on Dibuk Road?

-When walking down Yaowarat road, on the right is a beautiful old house that served many functions in the past years, a restaurant, a cafe and later, it became a shop called Pink Flamingo Boutique.
-The decoration is attractive and of course, frequently serves as a selfie background.
+When walking down Yaowarat road, on the right is a beautiful old house that served many functions in the past years, a restaurant, a cafe, and later, it became a shop called Pink Flamingo Boutique.
+The decoration is attractive and, of course, frequently serves as a selfie background.
 We hope people also buy something.
 Next to it is a Dibuk House whisky bar.
 It looks quite attractive, but we haven’t tried it yet.

 Opposite Wat Mongkol Nimit temple is the entrance of the famous Soi Romanee.
-This short street is very popular as a selfie playground and it’s a convenient shortcut that will take you back to Thalang Road.
+This short street is very popular as a selfie playground, and it’s a convenient shortcut that will take you back to Thalang Road.

 Luang Amnart Nararak Mansion

 Near the end of the street is a beautiful but neglected mansion known as Luang Amnart Nararak Mansion (Dibuk Mansion).
-Apart from its majestic appearance, its charm comes for the fact that this house was never renovated, a rare sight in Phuket nowadays.
+Apart from its majestic appearance, its charm comes from the fact that this house was never renovated, a rare sight in Phuket nowadays.
 However, this mansion is not abandoned and serves as a gas tank company.